AngryBananer/DuplexScanOCR/README.md

 DuplexScanOCR watches the `/data/consume` folder for PDFs and OCRs them with [OCRmyPDF](https://github.com/ocrmypdf/OCRmyPDF).
 If the file path contains `duplex`, the script will wait for a second PDF file with `duplex` in the path and combine them.
 The finished files are exported to the `/data/export` folder.
 Subfolders are recreated inside the export folder.

+## Duplex scanning

+To create duplex scans with a normal scanner, scan all front pages in one go, then rotate the stack of paper and scan the backsides in reversed order.
+DuplexScanOCR will create a single file that alternates between the first file in its original order and the second file in reversed order.

 ## Environment Variables

  - `DUPLEX_TIMEOUT=<seconds>`